microsoft/fluentui/packages/react-components/react-persona/Spec.md

 There are 2 sizing variants:

-- stretch: When the text lines have a larger height compared to the coin, stretch the coin to fit text lines height.
+- stretch: When the text lines have a larger height compared to the Media, stretch the Media to fit text lines height.
-- fixed: Keep the coin the same size, no matter the height of the text lines.
+- fixed: Keep the Media the same size, no matter the height of the text lines.

 **⚠️Responsive text variants will be left out of the initial implementation due to the accessibility concerns, they are added to this spec to start a discussion⚠️**